Pangani: First settlers

 The first people to live in Pangani Bay were hunter-gatherers during the Palaeolithic era.
 They fashioned tools out of quartz river pebbles by hammering them with simple, forceful blows.
 Southwest of Bweni, the escarpment is covered in debris from the production and usage of stone tools.
 Lithic artefacts from more recent sites show that populations that used iron for agriculture continued to use (or even went back to) stone technologies after making the shift to an agricultural lifestyle, occasionally employing rare raw materials from upriver.
 By 600–1000 C.E., if not earlier, farming villages using iron began to appear in the region.

 They created TIW and dwelt near the Pangani River or atop escarpments with a view of the waterway.
-The famring peoples of Pangani Bay were the Bondei and Zigua.
+The farming peoples of Pangani Bay were the Bondei and Zigua.

 Early TIW found close to Kumbamtoni resembled coastal pottery from the southern and central parts of the Swahili coast.
 Such pottery are accompanied with more than 20 disc beads made of sea shells in Kumbamtoni.
 Along the river bank, there are also a few Maore Ware sherds that come from the interior of the continent.
 At sites in Pangani Bay, there is no indication of foreign ceramics from before 1000 C.E., such as Sasanian Islamic variations.
 However, the discovery of a purported Roman ceramic (or Indic copy) points to communication with the larger Indian Ocean in the first millennium C.E.